hgcl/clara-le/pages/posts/i-made-a-font.md

 A year ago, I bought a [Fontself](https://www.fontself.com/) license with my company learning budget.
 Since then, I remember starting a project or two, but never completing them.
 Fast-forward to January 2023, I finally find a reason to have a typography pet project.

 Robin and I wanted to bring our shared blog [Eau de poisson](https://eaudepoisson.com) back to life.
 In our usual knowing-how-to-prioritize fashion, we decided to first reformat and redesign the entire website.
 And for that, we needed a new font.
-A font that was casual and laid back, but that would also support Latin-extended characters—mostly French, Vietnamese and other major Latin languages.
+A font that was casual and laid back, but that would also support Latin-extended characters — mostly French, Vietnamese and other major Latin languages.

 The existing [Gaegu](https://fonts.google.com/specimen/Gaegu) typeface would have been perfect.
 However, it was mostly created for Korean and didn't support Latin-Extended characters.
 So, I decided to create my own typeface, shamelessly taking inspiration from Gaegu, but making sure to include all the characters I needed.
 For a first font creation, I'll give myself some leeway and say it's okay.